-DNC REGULATORY INFORMATION | |
+DNC REGULATORY INFORMATION

-Monthly Review of Issues Affecting Commercial Telemarketing by Copilevitz
+A Monthly Review of Issues Affecting Commercial Telemarketing by Copilevitz & Canter, LLC, Attorneys at Law

-November, 2004 FCC
+November, 2004

 The FCC has delayed implementation of the new rules requiring a signed written document to send a facsimile for six months through June 30, 2005.
 In the Order, released on October 1, 2004, the FCC acknowledged that the TCPA likely will be amended to allow faxes to be sent to businesses or other recipients with whom the sender has an established business relationship.

-The FCC has requested comments regarding whether it should preempt state do-not-call lists with regard to application of interstate calls.
+The FCC has requested comments regarding whether it should preempt state “do-not-call” lists with regard to application of interstate calls.
 Now is the time to prepare your comments to the FCC showing that a national system best protects consumer rights and allows businesses easy compliance.
 State attorneys general can enforce the federal laws so there is no reason why the FCC should not make this decision.
 Please contact me if you would like assistance in drafting appropriate comments.

 The FCC announcement that the new rules regarding unsolicited faxes will be delayed until June 30, 2005, was published in the Federal Register this month.